-The geoglyph makers of Peru's southern coast, creators of massive figures only visible from the sky — spider, hummingbird, whale, and condor.
+The geoglyph makers of Peru's southern coast, creators of massive figures — spider, hummingbird, whale, and condor — etched into the desert pampa.

 The Nazca culture (c.
-500 BCE-500 CE) of Peru's southern desert created geometric geoglyphs covering an area larger than Los Angeles.
-Hundreds of massive figures are etched into the puna — including hummingbird, spider, monkey, whale, condor, and geometric trapezoids and spirals.
-Visible only from the air, they have sparked endless speculation about their purpose: astronomical calendars, ritual pathways, offerings to the sky gods, or shamanic vision sites.
-The Nazca people likely created the lines through a process of removing darker surface stones to reveal lighter ground beneath.
+500 BCE-500 CE) of Peru's southern desert created geoglyphs covering an area larger than Los Angeles.
+Hundreds of massive figures are etched into the pampa — including hummingbird, spider, monkey, whale, condor, and geometric trapezoids and spirals.
+Scholars have proposed several functions: astronomical calendars aligning to solstices and star positions, ritual pathways (ceques) for processions, and markers for underground water sources.
+The Nazca created the lines by removing darker surface stones to reveal lighter ground beneath — a straightforward technique executed at enormous scale with careful measurement.
 The lines have survived two millennia because of the region's hyper-arid climate.
-The Nazca also produced sophisticated pottery with mythological scenes.
-Modern researcher Maria Reiche devoted her life to mapping and preserving the geoglyphs, arguing that they tracked celestial events.
-The geoglyphs remain one of archaeology's most enigmatic mysteries.
+The Nazca also produced sophisticated polychrome pottery depicting mythological scenes and trophy heads.
+Researcher Maria Reiche devoted 50 years to mapping and preserving the geoglyphs, establishing their astronomical significance.

 1 entry mapped